faisal2754/Web-Data-Labelling/meetings.md

 **Everyone agrees**

-Faisal Saleem
+Faisal Saleem.
 -I'm not familiar with workflows but I think that is a method of continuous integration, but not sure so I think we should research.

-Langiwe Mwale
+Langiwe Mwale.
 -There's a lot of things we need to keep track of so I think we should open up a Trello Board.

-Aharon Cohen
+Aharon Cohen.
 -Did we discuss in the last meeting what exactly we were going to use so we could get started

-Ioanni Balassis
+Ioanni Balassis.
 -No we just said that we were gonna decide on those based off what the client said he wanted to implement first

-Ghulame Mutjaba
+Ghulame Mutjaba.
 -I added a trello bot to discord (previously discussed that we would use Trello over Taiga since Taiga is not free

-Sipho Sikakane
+Sipho Sikakane.
 -I did look at Travis CI and it seems like it's also a good